-Or maybe it’s starting to look thin, a bit craggier, in a way that extra layer of moisturiser can’t quite address?
+Or maybe it’s starting to look thin, a bit craggier, in a way that an extra layer of moisturiser can’t reasonably address?

-Skin loses a lack of tone, and signs of ageing become more apparent.
+Skin adopts a lack of tone, and signs of ageing become more apparent.

-So if you feel that replenishing collagen might help to caulk out your emerging lines or want more of that squishiness, then join us, as we travel under your skin, to examine one of the most lauded proteins available.
+So, if you feel that replenishing collagen might help to caulk out your emerging lines, or you want more of that squishiness, join us as we travel under your skin to examine one of the most lauded proteins available.

-Collagen is often referred to in the industry as our internal scaffolding because it’s the most important structural protein in your skin; in fact, it accounts for about one-third of your body’s protein composition.
+Collagen is often referred to in the industry as our “internal scaffolding” because it’s the most important structural protein in your skin.
+It accounts for about one-third of your body’s protein composition.

 As we age, our body produces less collagen.
-According to dermatologist Whitney Bowe, starting in our 20s, we begin to lose one per cent of our collagen each year — making your skin drier with age.
-Aside from the natural decline in collagen production your body undergoes, excessive sun exposure, smoking, and environmental pollutants can also contribute to collagen’s breakdown.
+According to dermatologist Whitney Bowe, starting in our 20s, we begin to lose one per cent of our collagen each year — making our skin drier with age.
+Aside from the natural decline in collagen production your body undergoes, excessive sun exposure, smoking, and environmental pollutants can also contribute to collagen breakdown.

-Collagen comes in 16 different types, but the main ones are type I, II, III and IV:
+Collagen comes in 16 different types, but the main ones are types I, II, III and IV:

 - Compared to type I, type II is more loosely packed and is, therefore, more plentiful in the cushions of your joints

-- Type III, like type, also provides some structure and support to your muscles, organs and arteries
+- Type III, like type I, also provides some structure and support to your muscles, organs, and arteries

 - Type IV aids with filtration and can be found in the layers of your skin

-Can you boost your skin’s collagen by applying it topically?
+Can you boost Your Collagen by Applying it Topically?

-In addition to providing the aforementioned benefits, studies also noted that collagen supplements could help slow down skin ageing, plump skin, reduce the appearance of fine lines, by stimulating the body’s natural production of collagen, elastin and fibrillin.
+In addition to providing the benefits mentioned above, studies also noted that collagen supplements could help slow down skin ageing and plump skin and reduce fine lines’ appearance by stimulating the body’s natural production of collagen, elastin, and fibrillin.

-One of the ingredients that is extremely effective in encouraging your body to produce more collagen is vitamin C. PrettyMe’s review of frozen collagen supplement mentioned that; this is why collagen supplements are usually accompanied by components that are packed with this vitamin, such as strawberry, grape and raspberry.
+PrettyMe’s review of frozen collagen supplements mentioned that this is why collagen supplements are usually accompanied by components that are packed with this vitamin, such as strawberry, grape, and raspberry.

 Vitamin A derivatives (retinol and retinoid) and AHAs

-Despite the claims, which range from glowing skin to improved wrinkles and skin elasticity, the studies to back up topically applied products are limited; however, between collagen creams and collagen supplements, we believe the oral version would be the most beneficial to your skin.
+Despite the claims, which range from glowing skin to improved wrinkles and skin elasticity, the studies to back up topically-applied products are limited; however, we believe the oral version would be the most beneficial between collagen creams and collagen supplements for your skin.

-Whilst studies suggest that some collagen supplements do get results, there is the question of whether you actually need to be taking a collagen supplement at all, especially if they have not been FDA approved?
+Whilst studies suggest that some collagen supplements do get results, there is the question of whether you need to take a collagen supplement, especially if they have not been FDA approved.

-If you eat a normal balanced diet that includes protein-rich foods, is it necessary to be taking an oral supplement?
-But if your diet is lacking, the research indicates that they could potentially benefit your skin and your joints, And the really great thing, if you don’t need it, well, your body won’t absorb it and will excrete any over-supplementation.
+If your diet is lacking, the research indicates that they could potentially benefit your skin and your joints — and the great thing is, if you don’t need it, your body won’t absorb it and will excrete any over-supplementation.